acasillas/acasillas/about.md

 class: about
 ---

 Hello, my name is Andrea Casillas, I'm a multidisciplinary designer with 5 years of experience.
-I've been designing professionally since 2011 with background in Branding, and with expertise as a user experience designer for web-based applications, mobile and multi-touch devices since 2013.
+I've been designing professionally since 2011 with a background in Branding, and with expertise as a user experience designer for web-based applications, mobile and multi-touch devices since 2013.
 I love to be able to layout the look and function of diferent parts of a design and to make that a whole.
+Currently a UX/UI  Designer part of the professional services organization at Ooyala, and developing different solutions and  designing innovative new consumer experiences delivering desktop, mobile, and OTT solutions for multiple Media companies.

 ---
 # Skills